-- When the device enters Idle mode, the system clock sources remain functional, but the CPU stops code execution.
-The UART Stop in Idle bit (USIDL) in the UART Mode register (UxMODE<13>) determines whether the module stops in Idle mode or continues to operate in Idle mode. - If USIDL = 0, the module continues to operate in Idle mode and provides full functionality. - If USIDL = 1, the module stops in Idle mode.
-The module performs the same functions when stopped in Idle mode as in Sleep mode (refer to 17.11.1 "UART Operation in Sleep Mode"). - Note 1: The Sync Break (or Wake-up Signal) character must be of sufficient length to allow enough time for the selected oscillator to start and provide proper initialization to the UART.
-To ensure that the UART woke up in time, the user application should read the value of the WAKE bit (UxMODE<7>).
-If it is clear, it is possible that the UART was not ready in time to receive the next character and the module might need to be resynchronized to the bus. - 2: In Sleep mode, a start bit when detected, causes the device to wake-up only if the WAKE bit (UxMODE<7>) is set just before the device enters Sleep mode. - 3: In Sleep and Idle modes, as the falling edge on the UART receive pin generates a UART receive interrupt, a dummy byte is copied if the UART receive buffer is read in the first UART receive interrupt.
+When the device enters Idle mode, the system clock sources remain functional and the CPU stops code execution.
+The UART Stop-in Idle bit (USIDL) in the UART Mode register (UxMODE<13>) determines whether the module stops in Idle mode or continues to operate in Idle mode.

+- If USIDL = 0 (UxMODE<13>), the module continues to operate in Idle mode and provides full functionality. - If USIDL = 1 (UxMODE<13>), the module stops in Idle mode.
+The module performs the same functions when stopped in Idle mode as in Sleep mode (see 17.11.1 "UART Operation in Sleep Mode"). - 1: The Sync Break (or Wake-up Signal) character must be of sufficient length to allow enough time for the selected oscillator to start and provide initialization of the UART.
+To ensure that the UART woke up in time, the user application should read the value of the Wake bit.
+If Wake bit is clear, it is possible that the UART was not ready in time to receive the next character and the module might need to be resynchronized to the bus. - 2: In Sleep mode, when a Start bit detected, it causes the device to wake-up only if the Wake bit (UxMODE<7>) is set before the device enters Sleep mode. - 3: In Sleep and Idle mode, because a falling edge on the UART Receive pin generates a UART receive interrupt, a dummy byte is copied if the UART Receive buffer is read in the first UART Receive interrupt.